Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/Troubleshooting.md

 1. **Use the Debug Panel**
    - Enable the built-in debug panel
    - Add custom metrics for specific debugging
+   - Use debug actions to test game features

    ```javascript
    // Enable debug panel